©Olivier Papegnies

 August

-Communication services in the camp were restored
+Internet in the camp was restored

 December